Cecca/experiment-reporter/README.md

 in various formats.

-The library is written in pure Java with no dependencies, hence it can be used in project written in any JVM language with Java interoperability (Java, Clojure, Scala...).
+The library is written in pure Java with no dependencies, hence it can be used in projects written in any JVM language with Java interoperability (Java, Clojure, Scala...).

 At a glance